nrwl/nx/docs/angular/migration/migration-angular.md

 ng add @nrwl/workspace
 ```

-This installs the `@nrwl/workspace` package into your workspace and runs a generator to transform your workspace.
+This installs the `@nrwl/workspace` package into your workspace and runs a generator (or schematic) to transform your workspace.
 The generator applies the following changes to your workspace:

 - Installs the packages for the `Nx` plugin `@nrwl/angular` in your package.json.
 - Creates an nx.json file in the root of your workspace.